Professional Rapid Test Solutions

 The Five Standard Substances

 Originally, the NIDA-5 (later SAMHSA-5) test was the standard for testing.
-It included Amphetamine (AMP), Cocaine (COC), Opiates (OPI), Marijuana (THC) and Phencyclidine (PCP) (Cavacuiti, Christopher A.).
+It included:

 The detection window for these substances is similar.
 Amphetamines can last for 2 days, Cocaine stays in the system for 2-3 days, Opiates last from 1-3 days.
 It is Marijuana (THC) that stays the longest by far; its detection window could be anywhere from 3 to 30 days, and possibly longer for chronic users and individuals with higher body fat.